DigitalPublishingToolkit/TOD27-Final-Corrections/md/05chapter4.md

 [^05chapter4_26]: Just like the ‘blogosphere’ became a collective term used when
-    talking about the network of people who write and read blogs, the vlogosphere became a term for the collective consideration of anyone involved in the practice of videoblogging, be it producing or simple consuming the videoblogs.
+    talking about the network of people who write and read blogs, the vlogosphere became a term for the collective practice of videoblogging, be it producing or simple consuming the videoblogs.

 [^05chapter4_27]: Joshua Kinberg, Email to Videoblogging List 12 July 2005,